 21 FAQs about children following divorce or separation.

-- What happens when we separate or divorce if only one of us is the child's parent?
+- Where will a child live if we separate or divorce if only one of us is the child's parent?

 - What are the rules for adopted children and foster children if we separate or divorce?